 coord_sf(crs = 25830)

-Example: Santiago Bernabeu
+Figure 1: Santiago Bernabeu example

 Thematic maps

 We can also create thematic maps using the information available on the spatial objects.
-We will produce a visualization of the urban growth of Granada using CatastRo, replicating the map produced by Dominic Royé (Royé 2019), using the ATOM service.
+We produce a visualization of the urban growth of Granada using CatastRo, replicating the map produced by Dominic Royé (Royé 2019), using the ATOM service.

 library(dplyr)